What are the fees associated with a Reg CF campaign?

 It is hard for startups and small companies to pay the expensive fees sometimes required to raise capital.
-However, in the case of Small Online Public Offerings, there is a way to raise up to $1M with very little out-of-pocket costs.
+However, in the case of Small Online Public Offerings, there is a way to raise up to $1.07M with very little out-of-pocket costs.

-1. Start the raise with a $107,000 maximum raise.
+- Start the raise with a $107,000 maximum raise.

 If you start with a low maximum raise of under $107,000, you do not need to hire a CPA to review your last two year or recent fiscal year financials.
 Your company's CEO just needs to sign off on the financials.
 You can save these costs for later if your campaign raises more than $107,000 in investments.

-2. Set a low minimum for your first raise.
+- Set a low minimum for your first raise.

-You can begin to withdraw funds once you meet your minimum raise.
+We automatically set your minimum funding goal at $10,000 because you can begin to withdraw funds once you meet your minimum raise.
 Therefore, if you set a $10,000 minimum raise, you can "partially close" on the first $10,000 once it's raised.
 More importantly, you can immediately use the $10K capital to continue to market the rest of your raise.
 You just need to specify in the Form C that you will be making multiple closings.
 You also need to specify your intentions in your "Use of Proceeds" so investors know you're using capital to raise the rest of your capital.
 This is not unusual but it must be disclosed.

-3. Use your phone to make your campaign video!
+- Use your phone to make your campaign video!

 An effective video can be shot on your iPhone, edited on your own laptop, and uploaded to YouTube.
 Most investors aren't as interested in how much money you pay an ad agency to create a video.
 Most investors are interested in your passion and the potential of your product/service.

-4. Build your own campaign page using StartEngine's Story Editor.
+- Build your own campaign page using StartEngine's Story Editor.

 If you can update your company's Facebook page on your own, you should be able to do the same with your crowdfunding campaign.
 StartEngine realized this last year, and we decided to create a user-friendly campaign page editor so you can upload photos, videos, and text in a unified fashion.
 Additionally, our new campaign template provides recommendations about which content to include on the page.

-6. Buy ads in waves to raise capital steadily.
+- Buy ads in waves to raise capital steadily.

-7. Increase your maximum raise to $1,070,000.
+- Increase your maximum raise to $1,070,000.

-8. Close your raise again to withdraw more funds.
+- Close your raise again to withdraw more funds.

 You can close your raise and withdraw funds.
 You must give appropriate notice to your investors.
 However, with those withdrawn funds, you can continue to market your raise.
 If you run a final social media marketing campaign, you may see a dramatic increase in investments in your final weeks.